Danger Level: 4/5

 Quick Answer

-House mice are small rodents with dusty gray to light brown fur, large ears relative to body size, and long scaly tails nearly equal to body length.
+House mice are small rodents with dusty gray to light brown fur, oversized ears for their body, and long scaly tails about as long as their bodies.
 Adults weigh 1/2 to 1 ounce.

-House mice are small rodents with dusty gray to light brown fur, large ears relative to body size, and long scaly tails nearly equal to body length.
+House mice are small rodents with dusty gray to light brown fur, oversized ears for their body, and long scaly tails about as long as their bodies.
 Adults weigh 1/2 to 1 ounce.
 Their droppings are rod-shaped, about 1/4 inch long, with pointed ends.
-They leave greasy rub marks along frequently traveled routes.
+They leave greasy rub marks along the paths they travel most.

 House Mouse - showing key features for identification